Skip Ribbon Commands

 Safety & Prevention

-4th of July Fireworks Safety: Tips for Families
+4th of July Fireworks Safety Tips for Kids & Families

 Click here to insert a picture from SharePoint.
 Click here to insert a picture from SharePoint.

-Lighting fireworks in the backyard or nearby field might seem like a festive way to entertain the kids.
-However, thousands of people, most of them children, teens and young adults, are injured each year by home fireworks.
-The majority of these injuries happen in the month around the 4th of July.
+Lighting fireworks in the backyard or nearby field might seem like a fun and festive way to celebrate with the kids.
+But fireworks can be dangerous, especially for children and teens.
+Each year, thousands of people are injured by consumer fireworks, many of them young people.
+Most of these injuries occur in the weeks leading up to and just after the 4th of July.

-Here's why it's smart to leave any fireworks to trained professionals, plus ideas for safer festivities.
+Here's why the American Academy of Pediatrics recommends leaving any fireworks to trained professionals, plus ideas for safer festivities.

 Common injuries from fireworks